InformationSystemsAgency/standards/docs/user-satisfaction-widget/en.md

 Separate packages will be released for Measures 3 and 4.

 The widget uses a 5-point rating system (based on CSAT/NPS) to help service providers gather objective feedback and improve their public services.
 It can be integrated into multiple channels, including online digital services, app-based channels, or physical feedback locations.

+You can see the demo version [here](https://nps.services.catalog.isaa.cloud).

+### Digital Service and Integration Types

+Government digital services are those delivered fully online end-to-end without any offline steps.

+Since not all services are yet built with Henaket, this guide covers two scenarios and shows, step by step, how to integrate the satisfaction widget in each, those integration types are teh following:

+- **Henaket-based services**
+  Services built with the [Henaket design system](https://www.figma.com/community/file/1257654638425705295), ensuring visual and interaction consistency.
+- **Standard (non-Henaket) services**
+  Legacy or third-party services that don’t use Henaket components.

 ### Rating Scale Definition